Divine and demonic

 The divine personality

-“Fearlessness, purity of being, perseverance in yoga and knowledge, charity, self-restraint, and sacrifice, self-study, austerity, and uprightness, non-violence, truthfulness, absence of anger, renunciation, serenity, absence of calumny, compassion for all beings, freedom from desire, gentleness, modesty, absence of fickleness, vigor, patience [or: forgiveness], fortitude, purity, freedom from malice [or: hatred], freedom from pride; these are the endowment of those born to a divine destiny” (16:1-3).
+The Holy Lord said: Fearlessness, purity of being, steadfastness in knowledge and yoga, almsgiving, self-control, sacrifice, self-study [swadhyaya], tapasya, and straightforwardness, non-violence, truthfulness, absence of anger, renunciation, tranquillity, without calumny, compassion for beings, uncovetousness, gentleness, modesty, absence of fickleness, vigor, patience, fortitude, purity, absence of hatred, absence of pride–they are the endowment of those born to a divine state (16:1-3).

 Fearlessness.
 Abhaya(m): “Without fear;” fearlessness; a state of steadfastness in which one is not swayed by fear of any kind; absence of fear.

 Purity of being.
 Sattwasamshuddhi: Purity of being; purity of heart; purity of feeling; increase of light and purity; purification of one’s existence.

 Almsgiving.
 Danam: “Giving;” gift; charity; almsgiving; self-sacrifice; donation; generosity.

 Self-control.
 Dama: Self-control; control of the senses; restraint; taming; domination.

 Sacrifice.
 Yajna: Sacrifice; worship; offering; sacrificial ceremony; a ritual sacrifice; usually the fire sacrifice known as agnihotra or havan.